Rollage: Efficient Rolling Average Algorithm to Estimate ARMA Models for Big Time Series Data

 Durbin \cite{Durbin1959} worked to overcome the intractability of the maximum likelihood equations of \texttt{MA} models by exploiting the asymptotic equivalence between \texttt{AR} models of infinite order and \texttt{MA} models of finite order.
 The solution was to fit a large order AR model to represent the infinite order \texttt{AR} model using $\mathsf{CMLE}$.
 The residuals of that model can then be used as estimates of the unobservable white noise of the \texttt{MA} process.
 Standard linear regression techniques could then be used to estimate the parameters of the \texttt{MA} model.
 Durbin \cite{Durbin1960} then extended this initial work to estimate the parameters for a full \texttt{ARMA} model using a similar approach.
 Durbin's method is promising as it replaces a non-linear estimation problem with two stages of linear estimation \cite{Broersen1996}.
 However, a good question to ask is, how large should the order of the AR model be in Durbin's methodology to provide both accurate estimates and optimal efficiency?

-Through practice and simulation, \cite{Broersen1996,Broersen2000} identified that increasing the order of the large \texttt{AR} model infinitely does not necessarily result in more accurate estimates and that the optimal order is in fact finite.
+Through practice and simulation, Broersen \cite{Broersen1996,Broersen2000} identified that increasing the order of the large \texttt{AR} model does not necessarily result in more accurate estimate of an \texttt{ARMA} model and that the optimal order is in fact finite.
 As a result, an appropriately large order is essential in Durbin's algorithm to ensure parameter accuracy and optimal forecasts, as well as improving computational complexity.
-The use of model selection criteria, such as the Akaike Information Criteria (AIC) \cite{AIC1974}, has been suggested to aide in the selection of an appropriately large order \texttt{AR} model by \cite{Hannan1982} and \cite{Broersen1996}.
+The use of model selection criteria, such as the Akaike Information Criteria (AIC) \cite{AIC1974}, has been suggested to aide in the selection of an appropriately large order \texttt{AR} model \cite{Hannan1982,Broersen1996}.

-With these developments serving as motivation, this paper will look to develop a new algorithm to appropriately estimate the order of an \texttt{AR} model, and then use this algorithm as a criterion in Durbin's methodology to optimally fit an \texttt{ARMA} model.
+With these developments serving as motivation, this paper will look to develop a new algorithm to appropriately estimate the order of an \texttt{AR} model, and then use this algorithm as a criterion in Durbin's methodology to optimally fit an \texttt{ARMA} model to big time series data.
 In particular, our contributions can be summarized as follows: